 (3) Risk related to overseas business activities

-Our Group is aggressively expanding overseas businesses.
-Our operations have expanded to 29 countries and regions.
-In FY2020, overseas sales (after elimination of intersegment transactions) accounted for approximately 79% of total net sales.
+Our Group is aggressively expanding overseas businesses and operates as multinational corporate group.
+In FY2021, overseas sales (after elimination of intersegment transactions) accounted for approximately 84% of total net sales.
 The primary risks that are expected concerning our overseas business activities are as follows.
 These risks, if they happen, may adversely affect the businesses, financial position, and performance of our Group.

-If unforeseeable events such as major changes in laws, regulations and tax systems, rapid changes in political and economic conditions, and social and political turmoil such as terrorism, war, and disaster occur in countries in which our Group conducts business activities, such as China and other Asian regions and Japan, causing problems involving the procurement of raw materials, the suspension of operations at manufacturing bases, and the suspension of manufacturing and shipments due to the disruption of logistics, our Group’s financial position and performance may be adversely affected.
+If unforeseeable events such as major changes in laws, regulations and tax systems, rapid changes in political and economic conditions, and social and political turmoil such as terrorism, war, and disaster occur in countries and regions in which our Group conducts business activities, causing problems involving the procurement of raw materials, the suspension of operations at manufacturing bases, and the suspension of manufacturing and shipments due to the disruption of logistics, our Group’s financial position and performance may be adversely affected.
 Our Group depends on Asian markets for a significant portion of sales.
-In particular, the Chinese market accounts for a large percentage of sales.
-As a result, our Group’s financial position and performance may be affected by the economic and political conditions and other factors in China.
+In particular, the Chinese market accounts for a large percentage of sales, As a result, our Group’s financial position and performance may be affected by the economic and political conditions and other factors in China.

-Our Group is subject to environmental regulations and laws and regulations related to occupational health and safety, labor-management relations, foreign investments, national security, consumer protection, competition, taxation systems, bribery and export controls in countries and regions in which our Group conducts business activities.
+Our Group is subject to environmental regulations and laws and regulations related to environmental protection, product liability, occupational health and safety, labor-management relations, foreign investment regulations, foreign currency regulations, national security, consumer protection, competition policies, taxation systems, bribery and export controls in countries and regions in which our Group conducts business activities.
 If our Group violates these laws and regulations, there may be civil, criminal or regulatory penalties.
 As a result, our Group’s financial position and performance, and by extension, our brand image and social credibility, may be affected.

 (4) Risks related to raw materials

-There is a risk that our Group will be unable to fulfill our responsibility to supply products to customers because we cannot procure raw materials due to the suspension of production at raw materials manufacturers as a result of the COVID-19 pandemic, natural disasters, accidents and other reasons, as well as disruptions of supply chains.
+In addition, the supply of raw materials tightened due to the accumulation (uneven distribution) of shipping containers in the U.S. and a decrease in operating rate of cargo ships because of a sharp economic recovery from the pandemic and the trade imbalance between the U.S. and China.
+As a result, we have been unable to procure raw materials in a timely manner.
+There is a risk that our Group will be unable to fulfill our responsibility to supply products to customers because we cannot procure raw materials due to the complex and far-reaching negative effects on economic activities that started with the pandemic.
 In order to minimize the impact of natural disasters, accidents and other unforeseen events, our Group strives to ensure the stable procurement of raw materials through the interchangeability of raw materials, the use of multiple suppliers and the global procurement of raw materials.
-However, taking these actions cannot totally eliminate the impact of suspensions of production activities at raw materials manufacturers and disruptions of supply chains.
+However, taking these actions will not totally eliminate the impact of suspensions of production activities at raw materials manufacturers and disruptions of supply chains.
 If a delay occurs in the supply of products due to difficulties involving the procurement of raw materials, our Group’s financial position and performance may be adversely affected.

-Our Group depends greatly on petrochemical-based materials as raw materials (approx. 50% of all raw materials) because of the characteristics of our products.
+Our Group depends greatly on petrochemical-based materials as raw materials (approx. 50% of all materials) because of the characteristics of our products.
 Consequently, the prices of raw materials at our Group are affected by changes in the prices of crude oil and naphtha.
-In addition, there is a possibility that demand for raw materials will change suddenly and significantly due to the impact of the COVID-19 pandemic on economic activities of countries around the world.
-Prices of raw materials may be affected by procurement risk caused by natural disasters and accidents and by climate change and other environmental policies and laws and regulations in Japan and other countries.
+Crude oil prices are affected by various factors that are intertwined, such as OPEC production volumes and natural gas market conditions, as well as geopolitical risks including the Ukraine crisis, civil unrest in Kazakhstan, political uncertainty in the Middle East and Russia, monetary policy in the U.S., the US-China trade conflict, the rebound of shale oil production, the pricing policy of oil producers in the Middle East that takes into account exchange rate fluctuations, and the decline in gasoline demand due to increasing sales of electric vehicles.
+In addition, there is a possibility that raw material demand will change suddenly and drastically due to continuing impacts of a further spread and continuation of the pandemic on economic activities of countries around the world.
+Furthermore, global disruptions of supply chains, centered on ocean freight, will raise the cost of transporting raw materials.
 For the stable procurement of raw materials, our Group takes actions to reduce the risk of raw material price volatility such as by strengthening relationships with suppliers by concentrating on key suppliers of raw materials, using many areas for the production of raw materials and using long-term supply contracts.
-However, these actions do not completely eliminate the impact of changes in crude oil and naphtha prices and of the COVID-19 pandemic.
+However, these actions do not completely eliminate the impact of changes in crude oil and naphtha prices and of the pandemic.
 If raw material prices increase suddenly and significantly, or if we cannot raise the prices of products in a timely and rational manner to pass on the increase in raw material prices, our Group’s financial position and performance may be adversely affected.

 (5) Risk related to human resources

-There are three major risks related to human resources: (a) risk involving hiring young people and people with specialized skills, (b) risk involving a decrease in the number of employees in Japan, and (c) risk involving the retention of employees.
+Under these circumstances, there are three major risks related to securing human resources: (a) risk involving hiring young people and people with specialized skills, (b) risk involving a decrease in the number of employees in Japan, and (c) risk involving the retention of employees.